-Since knowledge can be dispersed across the company, a single location for all reports and dashboards is essential for basic company information sharing.
-A BI portal is key to getting the necessary information accessible from a single location.
+Since knowledge can be dispersed across the company, a single location for all reports and dashboards is essential for basic company information sharing. an Analytics Hub is key to getting the necessary information accessible from a single location.

 Using dashboards for analytics KM